Phở Bò Sốt Vang – The Rich, Red Wine Twist on Phở

 A bowl of Pho Bo Sot Vang, Vietnamese beef stew infused with red wine and aromatic spices.

-• For extra flavor, sauté the garlic, ginger, and shallots, then browning the beef before adding the water and red wine.
-This step can really elevate the taste.
+• Boost the flavor: Sauté the garlic, ginger, and shallots, then brown the beef before adding water and red wine.
+This extra step adds incredible depth.

-• Opting for the instant pot?
-Pressure cook the beef on “high-pressure” for 20 minutes, followed by a natural release.
-After that, continue with the remaining steps akin to the slow cooker method.
+• Instant Pot shortcut: Pressure cook on high for 20 minutes, let it naturally release, then continue with the remaining steps just like the slow cooker method.

-• While the traditional Bò sốt vang typically skips potatoes and carrots, feel free to introduce these veggies if you’re enjoying the stew with a baguette.
-Add them along with the beef during the cooking process.
+• Veggie twist: While traditional Bò Sốt Vang skips potatoes and carrots, you can add them if serving with a baguette.
+Add the veggies along with the beef.

 Vietnamese Egg Coffee (Ca Phe Trung)